 Your responsibilities when you hire a W2 employee

--As the employer, along with FUTA (Federal Unemployment Tax), you are required to pay 50% FICA (which is another name for social security and medicare tax combined) You also need to withhold your worker's share of FICA, along with their federal income tax as well as state income tax in some states-Your business should issue a W-2 form to the worker, and a copy should be sent to the IRS. -Depending on your business policies and state and federal laws, you will also need to offer fringe benefits, including health insurance, 401Ks, paid sick, and vacation days.
+As the employer, along with FUTA (Federal Unemployment Tax), you are required to pay 50% FICA (which is another name for social security and Medicare tax combined) You also need to withhold your worker’s share of FICA, along with their federal income tax as well as state income tax in some states-Your business should issue a W-2 form to the worker, and a copy should be sent to the IRS. -Depending on your business policies and state and federal laws, you will also need to offer fringe benefits, including health insurance, 401Ks, paid sick, and vacation days.
 In most cases, you are expected to hold workers’ compensation insurance.
 Using a time clock app with GPS to accurately capture employee hours and ensure compliance is highly recommended.

 Your responsibilities when you hire a 1099 worker